kwokmeli/rrain/README.md

 ## Setup
 * Download and save the theme folder in wp-content/themes/
+  * Alternatively, download the files and send them to a compressed zip folder.
+Under 'Appearance' -> 'Themes', click 'Add New' at the top and upload the zipped file.
-* Download and activate the plugin [Advanced Custom Fields](https://wordpress.org/plugins/advanced-custom-fields/)
+* Download and activate the plugin [Advanced Custom Fields](https://wordpress.org/plugins/advanced-custom-fields/).
+  * If you are moving a previous version of the site to a new site, you can export the custom fields ('Custom Fields' -> 'Export' -> 'Export to XML').
+Otherwise, follow the steps below.
   * After activating the plugin, from the main Wordpress admin panel go to 'Custom Fields' (located on the right-most panel)
   * Select 'Add New' at the top (should be next to 'Field Groups')
   * Enter the title in the format of 'Sub-menu Items X', where X is a number from 1 through 7.
 You will be repeating the steps below 7 times to make 7 different field groups.